realm/realm-studio/README.md

 Start the developer (concurrently running 2x webpack and electron internally):

     npm run dev

-Please read the [guidelines](./GUIDELINES.md) to familiarize with the code style and tools used to develop Realm Studio.

 To check if the source code complies with the TypeScript and SASS rules that we've decided, use your editors builtin checker or run the lint command: